 A variety of technologies, such as hand tools, measuring instruments, and calculators, should be an integral component of scientific investigations.
 The use of computers for the collection, analysis, and display of data is also a part of this standard.
 Mathematics plays an essential role in all aspects of an inquiry.
 For example, measurement is used for posing questions, formulas are used for developing explanations, and charts and graphs are used for communicating results.

 Formulate and Revise Scientific Explanations and Models Using Logic and Evidence.

 Student inquiries should culminate in formulating an explanation or model.
 Models should be physical, conceptual, and mathematical.
 In the process of answering the questions, the students should engage in discussions and arguments that result in the revision of their explanations.
 These discussions should be based on scientific knowledge, the use of logic, and evidence from their investigation.

 Recognize and Analyze Alternative Explanations and Models.

 This aspect of the standard emphasizes the critical abilities of analyzing an argument by reviewing current scientific understanding, weighing the evidence, and examining the logic so as to decide which explanations and models are best.
 In other words, although there may be several plausible explanations, they do not all have equal weight.
 Students should be able to use scientific criteria to find the preferred explanations.

 Students in school science programs should develop the abilities associated with accurate and effective communication.
 These include writing and following procedures, expressing concepts, reviewing information, summarizing data, using language appropriately, developing diagrams and charts, explaining statistical analysis, speaking clearly and logically, constructing a reasoned argument, and responding appropriately to critical comments.

-Students must successfully complete three (3) years of science: a freshmen level physics course, a chemistry course, and a biology course.
-A fourth year of science is highly recommended for all students entering a four year institution.
+Students must complete a freshman level physics course, a chemistry course, and a biology course.
+A fourth year of science is strongly recommended.